Fileurix3/discord_bot/README.md

 ## About

-Discord bot for sending messages about user violations
+Discord bot for the convenience of users on the server

 ## What does the bot do?